saurabhjojare/XPay/README.md

 **Smart AutoPay Platform for Everyday Payments**

-XPay is a flexible, global-ready AutoPay system designed to simplify recurring payments for everyday services.
-Whether you're paying for home services, tuition, local subscriptions, or freelance work, XPay helps users automate these transactions securely and seamlessly.
+XPay is a smart AutoPay and digital receipt platform for everyday services.
+It enables users to automate recurring payments through QR onboarding, offering flexible payment methods such as UPI, cards, and wallets, along with real-time digital receipts.
+XPay is designed for global scalability and daily utility.
 ---

 ## 🚀 Features